 Assistant Director, Counterterrorism Division

-Michael McGarrity was named assistant director of the Counterterrorism Division in February 2018.
-Mr. McGarrity had previously served as the special agent in charge of the Criminal Division of the New York Field Office.
+Jill Sanborn was named assistant director of the FBI's Counterterrorism Division in January 2020.
+Ms. Sanborn had most recently served as the special agent in charge of the Minneapolis Field Office.